CDRH/genoa_mukurtu/docs/customizations.md

     - In the right column click View: Browse Digital Heritage by Category, then click "+ Add" to the right of "Content"
     - Click Save

+## CSS changes
+This CSS change addresses an issue that comes up with the upgrade to Mukurtu 3.0.2.
+This is a temporary fix that should be revisited once Mukurtu 4 is released.

+To remove the "Last changed" text that appears on taxonomy term pages, edit `(path to site)/master/sites/all/themes/genoa/genoa.css`: add `.meta.changed` to `{display: none}` list at line 12739 (make sure to add comma to preceding class)